Welcome to Kota

 Kota, meaning ‘shellfish’ in Maori, (chef Jude is half Maori, half Chinese Malay) is set in a 300 year old building, right on the harbour front of the historic village of Porthleven.
 From here, Jude works his culinary magic on the best local produce using his signature Asian twist.

-Kota has been awarded for the Award for Creativity and Innovation by the Trencherman's Guide 2016 & is proud to be recognised by the Good Food Guide, the Michelin Guide (with two Bib Gourmand Awards), Harden’s Restaurant Guide, the Trencherman’s Guide, Square Meal and the AA (with two Rosettes).
+Kota has been awarded for the Award for Creativity and Innovation by the Trencherman's Guide 2016 & is proud to be recognised by the Good Food Guide, the Michelin Guide (with two Bib Gourmand Awards), Harden’s Restaurant Guide, the Trencherman’s Guide, Square Meal and the AA (with three Rosettes).

 Nominations are now open for the Trencherman's Guide 2019 Awards.
 Nominate Kota for Best Restaurant here